flutter/flutter/packages/flutter_tools/lib/src/android/README.md

 be marked inline).
 - Update the test cases in [create_test.dart](../../../test/commands.shard/permeable/create_test.dart) that test for a warning for Java/AGP incompatibilities as needed
 (relevant tests should fail if you do not fix them preemptively).

+For information about the latest version, check https://developer.android.com/studio/releases/gradle-plugin#updating-gradle.